 We only need to make a couple of small changes to build this acceleration structure.

 But they're also responsible for computing the closest distance from the ray origin to any intersection points on the custom primitive.
 Metal will use this distance to compute the overall closest intersection across all the different triangle and bounding box primitives in the scene.
 The declaration changes slightly to show that we're now writing a bounding box intersection function.

-Like triangle intersection functions, we receive ray data such as the ray origin and direction as well as information about the intersections such as the primitive index.
-Again we can also bind our own resources which we'll use to pass an array of spheres.
-We start by checking mathematically whether the ray intersected the sphere and closed in the bounding box.
-If not we can return false right away.
+Like triangle intersection functions, we receive ray data such as the ray origin and direction as well as information about the intersection such as the primitive index.
+Again, we can also bind our own resources, which we'll use to pass an array of spheres.
+We start by checking mathematically whether the ray intersected the sphere enclosed in the bounding box.
+If not, we can return false right away.

 We can do this using the ray payload.
 This is a small piece of data which can be passed from an intersection function all the way back to the compute kernel that started the intersection process.
 We simply declare a reference to our payload type as an argument to the intersection function.
-Then we can write to it to modify the payload.
-Keep in mind that changes to the payload will be visible whether you accept the intersection or not.
-So in most cases you will only want to modify the payload if you're going to accept the intersection.
+Then, we can write to it to modify the payload.
+Keep in mind that changes to the payload will be visible whether you accept the intersection or not, so in most cases, you will only want to modify the payload if you're going to accept the intersection.

 In order for the intersector to actually be able to call our intersection functions, we need to link them together in a compute pipeline state.

 Finally, we'll compile the pipeline state as usual.
 The compiler will link the code for the compute kernel and intersection functions together so that the intersection functions can be called from a ray intersector inside the compute kernel.

 We do this using what's called an intersection function table.
 This table contains pointers to the actual executable code in the pipeline state.

-Just like each piece of acceleration structure geometry can have its own vertex buffer.
-They can also each have their own intersection function.
+Just like each piece of acceleration structure geometry can have its own vertex buffer, they can also each have their own intersection function.
 And if you're using an instance acceleration structure, each instance can have its own set of intersection functions as well.

-Both acceleration structure geometry and instance descriptors have individual intersection function table offsets.
-When a ray hits a piece of geometry these two values are added together to determine which intersection function table entry to call.
+Both acceleration structure geometry and instance descriptors have individual Intersection function table offsets.
+When a ray hits a piece of geometry, these two values are added together to determine which intersection function table entry to call.
 To create an intersection function table, we start by creating a descriptor.
 In this example, we create one with enough space for all of our intersection functions.

-Next we allocate the intersection function table.
-This table points to actual executable code in a specific compute pipeline state.
-So it's also created from that pipeline state.
-Furthermore it can only be used with this pipeline state or a pipeline state derived from it.
+Next, we allocate the intersection function table.
+This table points to actual executable code in a specific compute pipeline state, so it's also created from that pipeline state.
+Furthermore, it can only be used with this pipeline state or a pipeline state derived from it.

 We again simply pass it to the intersector.
 Intersection function tables also bind to normal Metal buffer binding points.
-And again there's a corresponding API method to bind an intersection function table on the compute command encoder and argument encoder.
+And again, there's a corresponding API method to bind an intersection function table on the compute command encoder and argument encoder.
 And that's everything we need to do to set up intersection functions. intersection functions are a powerful tool which gives you much more control over the intersection process.

-For example since a ray could hit any surface at any time, the shading step needs to be able to execute code for arbitrary materials on demand.
+For example, since a ray could hit any surface at any time, the shading step needs to be able to execute code for arbitrary materials on demand.

 So, I would encourage you to watch the function pointers talk, which accompanies this session, to learn about another powerful tool which will allow you to do this.
-We only had time to cover the basics of the new raytracing API today, so I'd also recommend that you check out the sample code and documentation attached to this session.
+We only had time to cover the basics of the new ray tracing API today, so I'd also recommend that you check out the sample code and documentation attached to this session.
 Thanks for watching, and enjoy the rest of WWDC.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.